MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityLeashableComponent.md

 ## Extends
 - [*EntityComponent*](EntityComponent.md)

-Allows this entity to be leashed and defines the conditions and events for this entity when is leashed.
+Allows the entity to be leashed.
+Defines the conditions and events for when an entity is leashed.

 ## Properties